angular/angular/aio/content/guide/cli-builder.md

 To invoke a builder, you schedule a task to be run when all configuration resolution is complete.

 The builder function is not executed until the scheduler returns a `BuilderRun` control object.
-The CLI typically schedules tasks by calling the `BuilderContext.scheduleTarget()` function, and then resolves input options using the target definition in the `angular.json` file.
+The CLI typically schedules tasks by calling the `context.scheduleTarget()` function, and then resolves input options using the target definition in the `angular.json` file.

-Architect resolves input options for a given target by taking the default options object, then overwriting values from the configuration used (if any), then further overwriting values from the overrides object passed to `BuilderContext.scheduleTarget()`.
+Architect resolves input options for a given target by taking the default options object, then overwriting values from the configuration used (if any), then further overwriting values from the overrides object passed to `context.scheduleTarget()`.
 For the Angular CLI, the overrides object is built from command line arguments.

 Architect validates the resulting options values against the schema of the builder.